ADHD goal systems: why standard frameworks fail and what works instead

 Ramon’s take

-The Signal Lock Method gives you a way to think about all five filters as one integrated adhd goal framework.
-But you don’t start with all five at once.
-You start with one.
-The one that addresses the thing that derails you most often.
+The Signal Lock Method, the Goals and Progress framework for tying these five filters together, gives you a way to think about all of them as one integrated approach.
+But you do not start with all five at once.
+You start with one: the one that addresses the thing that derails you most often.
 Then you add the next filter when the first one feels automatic.

 Next 10 minutes

-• Pick one goal you’ve been stalling on and write it in seven words or fewer on an index card
+- Pick one goal you have been stalling on and write it in seven words or fewer on an index card.

 This week

-• Write a failure script for the most likely setback you’ll face with this goal
+- Write a failure script for the most likely setback you will face with this goal.

 There is more to explore

-For a deeper dive into the mechanics of setting goals once you’ve chosen your system, our goal setting frameworks guide covers the full landscape of proven systems.
-If you’re looking for the right accountability structure, accountability partner strategies addresses the specific challenge of staying connected to your goals without external judgment triggering shutdowns.
+For a deeper dive into the mechanics of setting goals once you have chosen your system, our goal setting frameworks guide covers the full landscape of proven systems.
+And once the goals are set, our guide to ADHD task management systems covers the daily execution side that keeps each goal moving between reviews.

 Related articles in this guide